 I should point out that this course was instituted by a number of graduate students and faculty members in the department.
 In response to the bulletin they sent out, I wrote to the head of the Department to explain why such a course should not be given Department sanction:

 It is perfectly proper to; ask; what is the object of literature as a discipline?
-(Though again, if one does net knew he has no business claiming to be an expert—or trying to become one—in the field.)
+(Though again, if one does not know he has no business claiming to be an expert—or trying to become one—in the field.)
 It is not legitimate to ask: does the study of literature have an object?
-If a department does not know whether or net there is a reason for its existence, it has no business remaining in existence.
+If a department does not know whether or not there is a reason for its existence, it has no business remaining in existence.

 And so on.
 If you think my concern is illegitimate, consider what would happen if these people came to the conclusion that there is no such thing as literature, that the study of literature has no object, that there is no justification for it as a field of study.
 A department of literature which sponsors a course—for credit, no less—which may lead to such conclusions is philosophically bankrupt.
 Open mindedness is only proper so long as it is recognized that one has a mind to keep open.